calvingoc/The-Beazus-League/README.md

 ### Playoffs: </br>

-One day of playoffs play will be emulated every workday at 11:00am. </br>
+One round of playoffs play will be emulated every workday starting at 11:00am.
+An issue will be opened for the entirety of the playoffs.
+Each day will be individually emulated and results will be posted in the issue.
+Every GM of a team that is still playing will have the chance to make moves before the next day is emulated.
+The round will be completed before 10:30am the next day regardless of if GMs have had reviewed resutls.</br>

 ### Off Season: </br>